DataDog/documentation/content/en/monitors/create/types/ci.md

 If you run tests with the same test full name, but different test parameters or configurations, it's recommended to use `@test.fingerprint` in the monitor group by.
 This way alerts will trigger for test runs with specific test parameters or configurations.
 Using `@test.fignerpint` provides the same granularity level as the Test Stats, Failed and Flaky Tests section on the Commit Overview page.

 For example, if a test with the same full name failed on Chrome, but passed on Firefox, then using the fingerprint will only trigger the alert on the Chrome test run.
-Using `@test.full_name` in this case might lead to incorrect behaviour.
+Using `@test.full_name` in this case will trigger the alert, even though the test passed on Firefox.

 #### Formulas and functions